 As part of its role, the Compensation Committee reviews and considers the deductibility of executive compensation under Section 162(m) of the Code, which provides that corporations may not deduct compensation of more than \$1,000,000 that is paid to certain individuals.
-However, compensation that is "performance-based compensation" within the meaning of the Code does not count toward the \$1 million deduction limit.
-We believe that compensation paid to our executive officers generally is fully deductible for federal income tax purposes.
+However, compensation that is "performance-based compensation" within the meaning of the Code does not count toward the \$1 million deduction limit, if awarded by a Compensation Committee comprised entirely of "outside directors."